laiyingwong/Pokedex-with-React/README.md

 ## 👏 Credits

-This project is based on the React component and props tutorials of <a href="https://www.udemy.com/course/modern-react-bootcamp/">Modern React Bootcamp</a> by Colt Steele.
+This project is based on the React component and props tutorials of <a href="https://www.udemy.com/course/modern-react-bootcamp/">The Modern React Bootcamp</a> by Colt Steele.